terraform-aws-modules/terraform-aws-autoscaling/examples/asg_inital_lifecycle_hook/README.md

-# Auto Scaling Group without ELB example
+# Auto Scaling Group with initial lifecycle hook

-Configuration in this directory creates Launch Configuration and Auto Scaling Group.
+Configuration in this directory creates Launch Configuration and Auto Scaling Group with initial_lifecycle_hook specified.

 Data sources are used to discover existing VPC resources (VPC, subnet and security group) as well as AMI details.